Corrections and Clarifications: Principles

 We make every effort to avoid errors on the air and online.
-In keeping with values of accuracy, integrity and fairness, we do not hesitate to correct a significant error when we have been able to establish that one has occurred.
+In keeping with principles of accuracy, integrity and fairness, we correct a significant error when we have been able to establish that one has occurred.
 This is essential for our credibility with Canadians.
-When a correction is necessary, it is made promptly given the circumstances, with due regard for the reach of published error.
+When a correction is necessary, it is made promptly given the circumstances, with due regard for the reach of the published error.

 The fact that a situation has evolved so that information that was accurate at the time of its publication is no longer accurate does not mean that an error was committed, but we must consider the appropriateness of updating it, taking into account its importance and impact.

 In some cases, material isn’t inaccurate per se, but risks misleading the audience.
 In such cases we can consider publishing or airing a clarification.

 The form and timing of a correction or clarification will be decided by a senior newsroom or program manager.
 In the most serious cases, a proposed course of action will be referred to the Director, who will among other factors consider the legal implications.